Peterged/dsa-exam/README.md

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains one folder, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies
+- `src\main`: folder dengan file-file utama

+setiap folder memiliki nama yang mewakili konteks soal yang diberikan

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

 ## Dependency Management